 Every year brings on new health tests – depending on your age, of course.
 But it seems the older we get, the more medical testing that must be done on an annual basis.
-From physicals, to colonoscopies to bone density tests, you start feeling like you’re simply a test subject to science!
+From physicals to colonoscopies and bone density tests, you start feeling like you’re simply a test subject.

 Even though you get a lot of testing done annually, there is probably one test you’re not getting – but it can make a huge difference to your health.

 The Vital Yearly Test You’re Not Getting

 So, what test is your doctor leaving out?
 A hearing test.
 In fact, if you’re over the age of 50, it’s recommended you check your hearing every year.
 Why?
 Well, not only is there a strong correlation between aging and hearing loss, but seniors have the highest percentage of hearing impairment.

 There are many types when it comes to hearing loss and many people do not even report hearing impairment as they simply don’t notice a drastic change in their hearing.
 But you don’t have to lose your hearing to have hearing loss…